carrasquel/tulipan-documentation/docs/guide/properties.md

 # Properties

 Tulipan.js lets you use computed properties to make any logic that requires more than one expression.
-This is very convenient because to avoid performance issues Tulipan.js limits binding expressions to only one, which could be restrictive.
+This is very convenient because in order to avoid performance issues Tulipan.js limits binding expressions to only one, which could be restrictive.

 ## Computed Properties